bolazeal/shame-fire/README.md

 ### User & Social
 *   **Complete Authentication**: Secure user sign-up, login (email/password & Google OAuth), and session management with account status checks (active, suspended, banned).
 *   **Dynamic Social Feed**: A central hub for posts, reports, and endorsements with live updates for votes, reposts, and comments.
-*   **Real-Time Messaging**: A private, one-on-one direct messaging system with live updates.
+*   **Real-Time Messaging**: A private, one-on-one direct messaging system with live updates and media attachments.
 *   **Comprehensive Profiles**: Customizable user profiles with banners, avatars, bios, and follower/following counts.
 *   **User Mentions**: Users can tag others in posts with `@username` to send notifications and foster engagement.
 *   **Content Flagging by Users**: Empower the community by allowing users to flag inappropriate content for moderator review.